 Starr graduated from Tomlinson School of Fine Arts in 1986.
 She began her career in the Graphic Design field and dedicated 25 years to the profession.
 In 2005 she completed schooling for Real Estate, earning her Arizona Real Estate license.

 Within the most recent years, Starr discovered her passion for caring for others.
-Her Father-in-Law suffered a heart attack and diagnosed of Alzheimer’s disease.
-She began caring for him and other family members.
+Her father-in-law suffered a heart attack and was diagnosed with Alzheimer’s disease.
+She began caring for him and another family member.
 Returning to the workforce, she entered the non-profit world working with preschooler children and seniors.

-Starr is an artist, wife and mother of two sons.
+Starr is an artist, wife and mother.
 She has volunteered with the Ronald McDonald House and believes in giving back to the community.
 Starr and her husband Jay have been married 20 years.
 Her youngest son, Jimmy is exploring the idea of a military career.
 Her oldest son, Jonathon is an AZ State Representative after serving 5 years as a Marine.

 Direct Support Provider